 In San Francisco there’s a sustainable jewellery company that utilises precious reclaimed metals, upcycled gemstones and outer space debris like remnants from the Gibeon Meteor.
 This meteorite is one of the world’s finest specimens.
 It landed in Namibia, Africa and is approximately four billion years old.

-Microscopic particles of the gem are composed of silicon carbide and make the stone even more scintillating than a diamond.
-Moissanite&Co. gives you the chance of possessing a gem like no other you found on Earth!
+Microscopic particles of the gem are composed of silicon carbide, and make the stone even more scintillating and brilliant than a diamond.
+Moissanite&Co. specialise in such meteorite jewelry, and gives you the chance of possessing a gem like no other you found on Earth!

 7. Jacob Albee

-His eponymous brand uses 100% recycled precious metals, Ã¢â‚¬ ¨including gold, platinum, and sterling silver.
+His eponymous brand uses 100% recycled precious metals, including gold, platinum, and sterling silver.
 These are blended with not only Gibeon Meteorites, but also rubber, ethically sourced gemstones, and any materials customers provide to upcycle into unique pieces.

 Tracking time is phantasmagorical with Bovet Watches.
-The elite watch maker has incorporated fragments of the Gibeon meteorite in Namibia into their dials to create timepieces that are handmade using traditional techniques by expert craftsmen in Switzerland.
+The elite watchmaker has incorporated fragments of the Gibeon meteorite in Namibia into the dials of some of their designs.
+The result?
+Truly rare, luxurious timepieces for men and women.